-Why should you visit the Vimy Ridge Memorial in France?
+Why visit the Vimy Ridge Memorial in France?

 When you think of day trips from Paris, it is likely that you imagine strolling the gardens of Versailles or admiring Mont St-Michel.

 I too did those things (and loved them) but my favourite day trip turned out to be the Vimy Ridge Memorial.

 One of the reasons that I started this blog was because when I was smack dab in the middle of the Seine River on spotty wifi, I wished that there was information out there to help us navigate this kind of thing.
 (If you are interested in my other reasons, check out my About Me page here.)

 So back to the original question – is this a good day trip from Paris?

 If you have lived through a part of the last century, this historic spot is not to miss.

 Here’s why you need to put Vimy Ridge at the top of your list.

 A History Lesson in 3 Bullet Points (pun intended):

 - The Battle of Vimy Ridge is one of the most recognized battles of the First World War, from April 9-12th, 1917.